 When granny smiths are out of stock, try to buy the next-most tart apple.
 We recommend Rome apples, cooking apples and pippins.
 You want to avoid sweet varieties, like golden delicious and red delicious.
 They can make the juice gel, and have less of the qualities listed above that make green apples so beneficial in juicing.
 If you can only find sweeter varieties, then just use about 1/2 the amount of apple in your juices, and add a bit more of the greens or carrots to compensate.

 3. Don’t substitute with non-organic apples

 DO NOT substitute with non-organic apples.
 Juicing non-organic produce is a big no-no for the Gerson Therapy, as juicing fruits and vegetables grown using pesticides and chemical fertilizers just concentrates those unwanted chemicals in the juice, and can cause you to absorb even more pesticides than you would by simply eating them.

 Make sure that all produce that passes through your juicer and into your glass is organic, always.
-This applies not just for apples, but for any ingredient for the Gerson juices that may be out of season or unavailable.
+Many people believe that organic produce tastes much nicer too when juiced.
+This applies not just for apples, but for any ingredient that may be out of season or unavailable.
 If you can’t obtain an organic ingredient, simply leave it out for the time being.